aws-samples/amazon-rekognition-custom-labels-demo/README.md

 #### 1. Setup S3 bucket policies for Rekognition

 Amazon Rekognition will need to be able to read and write to Amazon S3 during the training.
-The following is an example bucket policy which you can use to grant Rekognition access to bucket where your manifest file and training data is stored:
+The following bucket policy is an example you can use to grant Rekognition access to bucket where your manifest file and training data are stored:
 ```json
 {
   "Version": "2012-10-17",